CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/06-Setup-FSLogix.md

    ![ws name.](media/fs6.png)

-7. Now you will be able to see the user profiles data stored in the fileshares in a ***.vhd*** format.
+7. Now you will be able to see the user profiles data stored in the filesharers in a ***.vhd*** format.

    ![ws name.](media/wiw24.png)

-> **Note:** It might take sometime for the User Profile folder to appear in the fileshare.
+> **Note:** It might take some time for the User Profile folder to appear in the fileshare.
 If you do not see the folder now, please continue with the next task and check back later.

 8. Click on the **Next** button present in the bottom-right corner of this lab guide.